 What is an Apprenticeship?

+An Apprenticeship is a job with training.
 Apprenticeships are a fantastic way of gaining on and off-the-job training, earning money and learning skills for life, all at the same time.
-With so many people applying for jobs nowadays, businesses are always looking for people with real experience – with an apprenticeship you get that experience while you learn.
+With so many people applying for jobs nowadays, businesses are always looking for people with real experience – with an apprenticeship you get that experience while you learn and you get paid.

 So what is an Apprenticeship?